zmm/ETU_creating_chat/README.md

 # ETU_creating_chat
-Here is a place our team create a chat in
+Here is a place our team creates a chat in